Contributed Story: Inside Look at Business in China

 The worst instance was with an Iranian steel contract worth a few million dollars.
 The year prior it was agreed that if the Iranian company sold a certain amount of steel, they would become our sole distributor in the country.
 They made their numbers, but our company didn’t want to keep its end of the agreement.
 I was asked to give advice for an email explaining that we would renege on the contract, but that we still wanted them to sell steel for us.

-I was thoroughly pleased when the company’s business-to-customer toy company in Guangzhou was kicked off of Amazon.com in the U.S. We were notified by Amazon via email.
+The company’s business-to-customer toy company in Guangzhou was kicked off of Amazon.com.
+We were notified by Amazon via email.
 The charges:

 The branch’s boss came to me to smooth things over with Amazon.
 “What can we do to get back on?” he asked.